What is the typical template directory structure?

 - Provides the logic for the display of the printer friendly page, "E-mail this link to a friend." etc.

-- Handles the presentational aspects of the template including specifications for margins, fonts, headings, image borders, list formatting, etc.
+- Handles the presentational aspects of the template including specifications for margins, fonts, headings, image borders, list formatting, etc. The .css files may also be located in the

 - Holds meta-information related to the template and is used by the Installer and the Template Manager.